mlazarovits/BayesianClustering/README.md

 gSystem->Load("lib/libvecDict.so");
 ```
 I also include this line in the `rootlogon.C` script so it can be read by the interpreter.

+### Troubleshooting
+- if experiencing undefined behavior, crashes on copy assignment operators, destructors, etc, make SURE the package you are linking BayesianClustering against is compiled with these flags:
+	`-O3 -march=native -ffast-math -funroll-loops -flto`

 ### References and Acknowledgements
 - [Bayesian Hierarchical Clustering](https://www2.stat.duke.edu/~kheller/bhcnew.pdf)